Stylback/stylback.se/_posts/2023-09-16-The Role of Passwords.md

 **As an employee**, you can ask that your workplace revise its password policy to allow yourself and your colleagues to use tools that increases security for all.
 Hardware-based authentication with a keycard or devices such as those made by [Yubico](https://www.yubico.com/) are well fitted for companies and organizations at a marginal cost.

 **As a decision maker**, you can better the security posture of your organization by keeping up to date with best practises.
-Lead by example, make security a priority throught the organization in both action and word.
+Lead by example, make security a priority throughout the organization in both action and word.
 If security is not part of the organizational culture, efforts to increase it's security posture will fall flat.
 As described by Peter Drucker:
 > *"Culture eats strategy for breakfast."*